Want to know what it takes to secure a job in the US as an Australian? Hear directly from those who’ve done it!

 Gaurav recommends identifying 2 or 3 states in the US where you would like to work and live and keep applying for jobs on a daily basis.

-“Thank you Amy & Aussie Recruit for reviewing my CV and connecting me with E3 friendly companies.
-Amy's advise and help in creating a U.S. version of my CV gave a big boost to my job search.” - Gaurav
+“Thank you Amy & Aussie Recruit for reviewing my resume and connecting me with E3 friendly companies.
+Amy's advise and help in creating a US version of my CV gave a big boost to my job search.” - Gaurav

-Karen landed a new Field Marketing Manager role in LA!
+Karen from Bendigo landed a Marketing Manager role in Los Angeles on an E-3 visa 🎉

 Blake found his most recent opportunity by direct messaging a recruiter on Twitter.

-Abhi is originally from India, but spent most of his career in Sydney & Melbourne.
+Abhi is originally from India, but spent most of his career in Sydney and Melbourne.

 Here is Abhi's job searching tips as a fellow expat in the US!